with Fresh Guacamole & Whole Wheat Tortillas

 - 4 6-Inch Whole Wheat Tortillas

-- 2 Teaspoons Fajita Spice Blend (Chili Powder, Cumin, Ground Fennel & Cinnamon)
+- 2 Teaspoon Fajita Spice Blend (Chili Powder, Cumin, Ground Fennel & Cinnamon)

 Prepare the ingredients: